rkingruby/spring-petclinic-microservices-opentelemetrysample/README.md

 from a project root.
 Once images are ready, you can start them with a single command `docker-compose up`.

-The Dockerfile is updated to copy the OTEL agent inside each container during the above buildDocker profile.
-The agent jar attachment to the application is taken care of in the docker-compose.yml through specifying the java agent in the entrypoint.
+The Dockerfile is updated to copy the OTEL agent jar inside each container during the buildDocker action.
+The agent jar attachment to the application is taken care of in the docker-compose.yml through specifying the java agent in entrypoint.
 Again the default port for sending the OTLP data to the tracing server is set as 4317.

 Containers startup order is coordinated with [`dockerize` script](https://github.com/jwilder/dockerize).
 After starting services, it takes a while for API Gateway to be in sync with service registry,